 Our recommendation for avocado oil:

-Shea Butter: Shea butter comes from the seeds of the fruit of the Shea (Karite) tree.
+Shea butter comes from the seeds of the fruit of the Shea (Karite) tree making it a natural ingredient.
 It’s rich in Vitamins A, E, and F and offers UV protection from the sun.
 It also provides the skin with essential fatty acids and nutrients necessary for collagen production.
 It contains oleic, stearic, palmitic, and linolenic acids that protect and nourish the skin to prevent drying.
 Shea butter has been used in Africa for thousands of years as a moisturizer.

 Our recommendation for shea butter: